pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/create-docker-images/index.md

 ## Verify your application

-Create a directory called `app` inside the directory you made in the previous lesson.
+Create a directory called `app` inside the directory you made in the previous tutorial.
 Clone the code repository there, then move everything from the code repository directory to the `app/` directory:

 ```bash